OpenGVLab/MMT-Bench/Quickstart.md

 ## Prepare the Dataset

+VLMEvalKit now supports MMT-Bench, and the built-in functions will automatically download when you first use them.
-You can download the MMT-Bench dataset in the following links: [HuggingFace](https://huggingface.co/datasets/Kaining/MMT-Bench/blob/main/MMT-Bench_VAL.tsv). **Note**: We only provide `VAL` split now.
-And we will support `TEST` split in the furture.
+You can also download the MMT-Bench dataset in the following links: [HuggingFace](https://huggingface.co/datasets/OpenGVLab/MMT-Bench), [ModelScope](https://modelscope.cn/datasets/OpenGVLab/MMT-Bench).

+We have provided four dataset files:

+- MMT-Bench_VAL: Used for local model evaluation (10% of the samples), where multiple images in multi-image samples are combined into a single image.
+- MMT-Bench_VAL_MI: Used for local model evaluation (10% of the samples), but multi-image samples are stored as separate images.
+- MMT-Bench_ALL: The FULL set (100% of the samples) evaluated on [this server](https://eval.ai/web/challenges/challenge-page/2328/overview), where multiple images in multi-image samples are combined into a single image.
+- MMT-Bench_ALL_MI: Also the FULL set (100% of the samples) evaluated on [this server](https://eval.ai/web/challenges/challenge-page/2328/overview), but multi-image samples are stored as separate images.

+***Note**: "MI" indicates that multi-image tasks are preserved in their original format, without "MI" indicating that multi-images are combined into a single image for evaluation.
+The evaluation of single-image tasks remains the same in both cases.
+We recommend that LVLM models capable of handling multi-image inputs use the MI files (MMT-Bench_VAL_MI, MMT-Bench_ALL_MI) for evaluation, while those not supporting multi-image inputs should use the combined version (MMT-Bench_VAL, MMT-Bench_ALL) for testing.*

-Put the data under the `LMUData/`
+Put the data under the `~/LMUData/`

 ## Step 0.
 Installation & Setup essential keys